LPNTV – Bloodbath

 All the Characters are Intriguing in their Own Way

 There isn’t a character that I have been introduced to that I haven’t liked.
-With there being thirteen characters to follow, it seems obvious that someone would show up that I forget about.
+With there being thirteen characters to follow, it seems obvious that someone would show up whom I forget about.
 That hasn’t been the case.
 With Taliesin, his characters are a hit or a miss for me.
 Bolaire has been a hit for me.
 I think it’s a nice blend between the characters that Taliesin wants to play and setting Bolaire up for success in this world.
-The cursed mask is fascinating and as someone who had cursed masks pop up in the campaigns I play in, they can have major consequences to a story.
+The cursed mask is fascinating, and as someone who has had cursed masks pop up in the campaigns I play in, they can have major consequences for a story.
 Other favorites have been Occtis (played by Alexander Ward), Julien, Tyranny (played by Whitney Moore), and Wicander (played by Sam Riegel).

 The New Cast

-I mentioned earlier about how this campaign feels fresh and I think the new cast is one of the reasons why.
-I watched Private Nightmares with Alex, Aabria, and Luis and if you haven’t watched it yet, you need to.
+I mentioned earlier about how this campaign feels fresh, and I think the new cast is one of the reasons why.
+I watched Private Nightmares with Alex, Aabria, and Luis, and if you haven’t watched it yet, you need to.
 I knew these three would be great.
-Robbie Daymond is back and I think he brings this excitement to Critical Role that is fun to watch.
+Robbie Daymond is back, and I think he brings this excitement to Critical Role that is fun to watch.
 Whitney Moore, I had no idea who she was before she was a cast member.
 I knew she narrated a few of their panels at comic book conventions, but that’s about it.
 I mentioned Tyranny already, but I think her chemistry with Sam has been great.
-Their stories are linked together and I’m curious to see how that develops in later episodes.
+Their stories are linked together, and I’m curious to see how that develops in later episodes.

 Aramán has been a blast to watch.
 I am curious to see how things develop in later episodes.
 If you have any theories or thoughts, I’d love to hear them.